 There are three major types of the disease.
 They range from mild to severe.

 Von Willebrand's disease usually is passed down through families (inherited).
 If you have the disease, your doctor may suggest that your family members get tested for it too.

 It's possible to get acquired von Willebrand's disease later in life.
 This rare form of the disease isn't inherited.
-Instead, it seems to be caused by an immune system reaction in people who have certain diseases or take certain medicines.
+Instead, it seems to be caused by certain diseases or certain medicines.